James G. Blaine: Speaker of the House

 During his first three terms in Congress, Blaine had earned for himself a reputation as an expert of parliamentary procedure, and, aside from a growing feud with Roscoe Conkling of New York, had become popular among his fellow Republicans.
 In March 1869, when Speaker Schuyler Colfax resigned from office at the end of the 40th Congress to become vice president, the highly regarded Blaine was the unanimous choice of the Republican Congressional Caucus to become Speaker of the House for the 41st Congress.
 In the subsequent March 4, 1869, election for Speaker, Blaine easily defeated Democrat Michael C. Kerr of Indiana by a vote of 135 to 57.
 Republicans remained in control of the House in the 42nd and 43rd congresses, and Blaine was re-elected as speaker at the start of both of them.
-His time as speaker came to an end following the 187475 elections which produced a Democratic majority for the 44th Congress.
+His time as speaker came to an end following the 1874-75 elections which produced a Democratic majority in the House for the 44th Congress.

 Blaine was an effective Speaker with a magnetic personality.
 In the words of Washington journalist Benjamin Perley Poore, Blaine's "graceful as well as powerful figure, his strong features, glowing with health, and his hearty, honest manner, made him an attractive speaker and an esteemed friend."
-President Ulysses S. Grant valued Blaine's skill and loyalty in leading the House.
-Blaine enjoyed the job and made his presence in Washington more permanent by buying a large residence on Fifteenth Street in the city.
+Moreover, President Ulysses S. Grant valued his skill and loyalty in leading the House.
+He enjoyed the job and made his presence in Washington more permanent by buying a large residence on Fifteenth Street in the city.
 At the same time, the Blaine family moved to a mansion in Augusta.